giack-dev/giack-dev/README.md

 **`Software Engineer/Student`**

-I am a 16 year old student studying software engineering in Turin.
-Italy.
-In all of my projects I try to tackle all software problems by myself.
-I like coding backend web applications and little indie games in my free time.
+I am a student learning to code and manage code one step at a time.
+My Projects are created from the ground up, from pseudocode to the final working product.

 ---